Bradydawg/hubcore/README.md

     description: Allows a user to chat with color hubcore.antispam.bypass:
-    description: Allows a user to bypass the antispam ChatColor.GUI:
+    description: Allows a user to bypass the antispam hubcore.elytra:
+    description: Allows the use of the equipable elytra ChatColor.GUI:
     description: Gives access to the /color command ChatColor.*: